massivemadness/Fragula/README.md

 ---

-## Pass data between destinations
+## Arguments

 In general, you should work with Fragula as if you would work with normal fragments.
 You should strongly prefer passing only the minimal amount of data between destinations, as the total space for all saved states is limited on Android.

-*If you need to pass large amounts of data, consider using a ViewModel.*
+*If you need to pass large amounts of data, consider using a [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel).*

 **First**, add an argument to the destination: